bytebeamio/uplink/docs/design.md

 Actions
 ------

-Actions are requests from cloud over mqtt or locally from grpc to perform following operations
+Actions are requests from cloud over mqtt to perform the following operations

 * Receive system actions like reboot, shutdown, ota etc
-* Actions for stopping collector or a given channel of a collector
-* Actions should be able to start a new collector so that we can remotely start a collector.
-So actions is the entry point in the main thread
-* Actions have controller tx to each collector for remote actions. e.g. stop collecting data of a given channel, shutdown the collector, collection interval
+* Start a tunshell instance for users to be able to remotely login to the system running uplink
+* Execute a command/process on the system running uplink

 Collector
 -------

 * Collects data from hardware (or journal like)
 * Creates packable data out of collected data and send it over channel
-* Handle controller notifications..stop a channel, slowdown a channel, stop the collector

 Self Instrumentation